 IRIG-B fully described in IRIG Standard 200-04, released by RANGE COMMANDERS COUNCIL of the US Army White Sands Missile Range.
 IRIG-B format standard allows number of configurations that designated as IRIG-Bxyz, where x indicates the modulation technique, y indicates carrier signal frequency and z indicates data contained in the signal.
 IRIG-B timecode consists of 100 bits out of 74 bit used for time, date, and control functions.
 The 74 time code bits divided into:

-30 bits for BCD value of Seconds, Minutes, Hours, and current day of the year
+30 bits for BCD value of Seconds, Minutes, Hours, and current day of the year9 bits for year information17 bits for binary value of current day seconds